USCDataScience/polar.usc.edu/README.md

 When adding a new HTML file to the page, navigate to data/HTML/D3.html.
 Scroll down to the D3 section and simply add another link.

 ####How To Start Finding Projects
-We will be mainly looking at D3 so focus on the HW3 project submissions found in the Dropbox link that Dr. Mattmann provided us.
+We will be mainly looking at D3, so focus on the HW3 project submissions found in the Dropbox link that Dr. Mattmann provided us.

 Every team has a different structure for their project.
+To add to the confusion, half of the teams' submissions are incomplete and cannot be used.
+Additionally, some projects, such as Mohammad's (Team 40), request data from Solr to generate data for D3 to consume, and therefore cannot be used unless you configure everything correctly (currently working on this right now).